shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 # BBSHD

 What a superb motor! - built like a tank!!
 I've ridden 10,000 miles plus over the 5 years I've owned the BBSHD.
 No problems with it at all - no noises or issues.
-I gear 28/32 for hill climbing torque and I think that's the key to the BBSHD longvity - it likes to spin fast (all motors do :) ) - and that stops the internal nylon gear from melting!
+I gear 28/32 for hill climbing torque and I think that's the key to the BBSHD longevity - it likes to spin fast (all motors do :) ) - and that stops the internal nylon gear from melting!

 # Saftey Lecture